DavidKowarsky/worlds-elsewhere.com/plays/lysistrata-preview.md

 ## Audio, Music, and Image Attributions

+Translation by [George Theodoridis](https://bacchicstage.wordpress.com/), and used with permission.

 Images are sourced from the public domain via [Pixabay](https://pixabay.com), purchased without requirement for attribution via iStockPhoto, or Copyright David Kowarsky, used with permission.

 Background Sounds and Music are public domain, sourced via [Freesound](https://freesound.org/), with the following exceptions: